 7. Ensure fire extinguishers are visible

-Any attached to plasterboard walls could become loose, potentially detaching and causing injuries.
+Any fire extinguishers attached to plasterboard walls could become loose, potentially detaching and causing injuries.
 It is vital to ensure that all fire extinguishers are clearly visible and securely fitted.
 Loose fire extinguishers should either be placed on a floor stand or refitted with a sturdy backboard.

 8. Check all Christmas lights thoroughly